 Investment Committee Responsibilities Program Responsibility Approve adoption of and oversee compliance with Investment Policies designed to achieve CalPERS strategic objectives.
-Review policy recommendations made by staff.
-Total Fund 3.
-Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class, expressed as a percentage of total assets.
+2. Review policy recommendations made by staff.
+Total Fund Approve asset classes for investment and set a policy target allocation, permissible range, and benchmark for each asset class, expressed as a percentage of total assets.
 4. Set the Total Fund policy benchmarks.
 Divestment 5.
 If necessary, engage an independent consultant to provide an analysis of the economic impact on the portfolio of any contemplated divestment activity, to include one-time transaction costs, predicted tracking error, and risk-return tradeoffs, in order to aid the Committee in determining whether divestment is both appropriate and consistent with the Board's fiduciary duties.
 Staff can help facilitate this process as requested.
-Investment Beliefs Conduct a periodic review of the Investment Beliefs in conjunction with the Strategic Asset Allocation process.
-Staff can help facilitate this process as requested.
+Investment Beliefs 6.
+Conduct a periodic review of the Investment Beliefs in conjunction with the cyclical 4-year Asset Liability Management process.
+Staff will consult with the Chair of the Committee to help facilitate this process.

-Program Responsible Party Responsibility Investment Office Staff Total Fund All Programs Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
+Investment Office Staff Program Responsible Party Responsibility Total Fund Party All Programs Periodically review the policies and make recommendations to the Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
 Engage with other asset class staff, consultants, and other pertinent parties to seek advice and counsel regarding investment strategy and investment results.
 Develop and maintain investment procedures, program guidelines, and sub-program guidelines.
 Develop and maintain all procedures, investment program guidelines, and sub-program guidelines required for the management and implementation of the CalPERS Governance and Sustainability Strategy, consistent with board-approved policy.
-Program - Responsibility Leading to the Leading State of the Leading State o Total Fund All Programs Committee regarding new policy development, policy revisions, repeals, and any other aspect that the staff considers pertinent.
-2. Engage with other asset class staff, consultants, and other pertinent parties to seek advice and counsel regarding investment strategy and investment results.
-3. Develop and maintain investment procedures, program guidelines, and sub-program guidelines.
-4. Develop and maintain all procedures, investment program guidelines, and sub-program guidelines required for the management and implementation of the CalPERS Governance and Sustainability Strategy, consistent with board-approved
+5. Implement and adhere to all policies.
+6. Undertake Aa ll aspects of program portfolio management, including investment transactions, use of leverage, and

-Item 6a, Attachment 1, Page 34 of 97 California Public Employees' Retirement System Total Fund Investment Policy Appendices
+Item 6a, Attachment 2, Page 34 of 97 California Public Employees' Retirement System Total Fund Investment Policy Appendices